-Read a summary of the play.
+- Read a summary of the play.
 Before you go, be sure to read a summary of the play with your kids, or you will be hopelessly lost, as they use Shakespeare's original language.
 We like Lambs' Tales From Shakespeare because they use a lot of the actual play's text.
-(Here is Othello, here is Much Ado About Nothing.)
 The theater also develops EXCELLENT study guides, which you can find on their web site here.
 One past year's study guide included a summary of the play, background on Shakespeare and theaters of his time, questions to discuss after seeing the play, and even a short version to put on yourself!
 Even if your kids are younger, you'll find something useful in this guide.

-Arrive early.
-The theater will begin seating at 10:15am, so plan to arrive by 10:00 so you can be in your seat and settled in time.
-The play will begin promptly at 10:30am.
+- Arrive early.
+Plan to arrive 15-30 minutes before the show starts, so you can be in your seat and settled in time.
+The play will begin promptly.
 If you anticipate that you will be late please call the office at 215-496-9722.
-If you are late, they will do their best to seat you at an appropriate interval in the play; however you may have to wait until intermission.
-Allow plenty of time for driving and parking.
+If you are late, they will do their best to seat you at an appropriate interval in the play; however you may have to wait until intermission, therefore allow plenty of time for driving and parking.
 Remember that there are often traffic jams on the way into Philly.
-(Many families allow a lot of extra time, then go for a walk, perhaps to the nearby Rittenhouse Square park, if they arrive very early.
+(Many families who are coming from a distance allow a lot of extra time, then go for a walk, perhaps to the nearby Rittenhouse Square park, if they arrive very early.
 In the past, some families have missed part of the show due to traffic problems.
 Plan ahead.)

 UnSkate Roller Skating --

 For over 15 years, the UnSkate has been hosted by Unschoolers & Others.
-U&O is an inclusive group of parents who welcome all styles of homeschooling/unschooling methods.
+U&O is an inclusive group of parents, who welcome all styles of homeschooling and unschooling methods.
 All are invited to join in the monthly Unskate.

 You do not need to be a member of the group in order to skate.
 So feel free to come out, bring a friend or two and have fun.

-1-3 pm on the 3rd Friday of each month (date varies sometimes around Easter, Christmas, President's Day, and other holidays) at the Christiana Skating Center,
+- In the past, the UnSkate has been from 1-3 pm on the 3rd Friday of each month.
+(The date varies sometimes around Easter, Christmas, President's Day, and other holidays, so be sure to check before you go.)
+It's at the Christiana Skating Center,

 801 Christiana Road,